S2-group/SAF-Toolkit/README.md

         |--- documentation/                    SAF Toolkit models as UML diagrams; files used for the README
         |
         |--- tutorials/                        Tutorials on how to use the SAF Toolkit
+     |--- SAF Toolkit [2024-02]/            Previous version of the SAF Toolkit, including its instruments
+        |
+        |--- documentation/                    SAF Toolkit models as UML diagrams; files used for the README
+        |
+        |--- tutorials/                        Tutorials on how to use the SAF Toolkit
-     |--- SAF Toolkit [2024-02]/            Current version of the SAF Toolkit, including its instruments
+     |--- SAF Toolkit [2026-08]/            Current version of the SAF Toolkit, including its instruments
         |
         |--- documentation/                    SAF Toolkit models as UML diagrams; files used for the README
         |